This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Most gardeners grow basil by sowing seeds or transplanting seedlings into their garden beds or containers.
-There is a third option, however and it’s far quicker than waiting for seeds to grow!
+There is a third option, however, and it’s far quicker than waiting for seeds to grow!
 Growing basil from cuttings is a fast, easy, and cheap way to maximize your crop of homegrown basil.
-Are you ready to learn how to grow basil from cuttings?
+You can root basil stems in water or in a high quality potting mix.
+Keep reading to learn all about growing basil from cuttings.

 Why growing basil from cuttings is a great idea!